 To date, ECSAT has supported thousands of people in the south of Sri Lanka, and in order to promote and support this work Friends of ECSAT UK was set up and registered with the Charity Commission in 2009.

-ECSAT celebrated its 12th Anniversary in 2017 by holding a Medical Camp to promote the health of parents and children.
+ECSAT celebrated its 15th Anniversary in 2019 by holding a Sil campaign.

 A society in which marginalised people are supported in their own communities in the spirit of equality.’